156th Infantry Regiment (United States): World War II

-The 156th Infantry was ordered into federal service on 25 November 1940 at home stations.
-It moved to Camp Bowie, Texas, on 26 February 1942 where it was relieved on 14 July 1942 from assignment to the 31st Division.
+After American entry into World War II, the 156th Infantry moved from Camp Blanding to Camp Bowie, near Brownwood, Texas, on 26 February 1942 where it was relieved from assignment to the 31st Infantry Division on 14 July 1942.
 The 156th arrived in England on 6 October 1942 and the 2nd Battalion, because of the French language abilities of many of its members, was sent to Algeria for military police duties and was redesignated the 202nd Infantry Battalion on 1 September 1943, inactivating on 25 February 1944.
 The personnel of the 202nd Infantry Battalion were then assigned to the 66th through 74th Military Police Companies (constituted 12 February 1944 in the Army of the United States and activated on 25 February 1944).
-The regiment was assigned to the U.S. Army Assault Training Center at Woolacombe, England, and a new 2nd Battalion was activated by shipping the 3rd Battalion, 131st Infantry Regiment to England from Fort Brady, Michigan.
+The regiment was subsequently assigned to the U.S. Army Assault Training Center at Woolacombe, England, and a new 2nd Battalion was activated by shipping the 3rd Battalion, 131st Infantry Regiment to England from Fort Brady, Michigan.
 The 156th went ashore in France in June 1944 and acted as a separate infantry regiment, performing guard duties at headquarters, POW camps (like CCPWE26 in Belgium) or supply installations, and containing German troops bypassed by allied forces in France.
 The regiment returned to the United States and was inactivated on 13 March 1946 at Camp Kilmer, New Jersey.
-Assigned on 28 May 1946 to the 39th Infantry Division, it was reorganized and federally recognized on 18 December 1946 with headquarters at Lafayette.

-Post-World War II
+Cold War to present

-The 156th Infantry and 199th Infantry (less 3d Battalion) consolidated on 1 July 1959 and reorganized as the 156th Infantry, a parent regiment under the Combat Arms Regimental System, to consist of the 1st, 2nd, and 3rd Battle Groups, elements of the 39th Infantry Division (3d Battalion, 199th Infantry, concurrently converted and redesignated as the 539th Transportation Battalion – hereafter separate lineage).
+The 156th Infantry was assigned on 28 May 1946 to the 39th Infantry Division, and was reorganized and federally recognized on 18 December 1946 with headquarters at Lafayette.
+The 156th Infantry and the 199th Infantry (less 3rd Battalion) were consolidated on 1 July 1959 and reorganized as the 156th Infantry, a parent regiment under the U.S. Army Combat Arms Regimental System, to consist of the 1st, 2nd, and 3rd Battle Groups, elements of the 39th Infantry Division.
+The 3d Battalion, 199th Infantry, was concurrently converted and redesignated as the 539th Transportation Battalion – hereafter separate lineage.

-The 156th Infantry reorganized on 1 May 1963 to consist of the 1st, 2nd, 3rd, and 4th Battalions, elements of the 39th Infantry Division/ It reorganized on 1 December 1967 to consist of the 1st, 2nd, and 3rd Battalions, elements of the 256th Infantry Brigade; on 1 March 1977 to consist of the 2nd and 3rd Battalions, elements of the 256th Infantry Brigade; on 1 July 1991 to consist of the 2nd and 3rd Battalions, elements of the 256th Infantry Brigade, and the 4th Battalion; and on 1 February 1993 to consist of the 2nd and 3rd Battalions, elements of the 256th Infantry Brigade.
-As part of the 256th IBCT the unit deployed twice to Iraq, in 2004-5 and again in 2010.
+The 156th Infantry was reorganized on 1 May 1963 to consist of the 1st, 2nd, 3rd, and 4th Battalions, elements of the 39th Infantry Division.
+It reorganized on 1 December 1967 to consist of the 1st, 2nd, and 3rd Battalions, elements of the 256th Infantry Brigade; on 1 March 1977 to consist of the 2nd and 3rd Battalions, elements of the 256th Infantry Brigade; on 1 July 1991 to consist of the 2nd and 3rd Battalions, elements of the 256th Infantry Brigade, and the 4th Battalion; and on 1 February 1993 to consist of the 2nd and 3rd Battalions, elements of the 256th Infantry Brigade.
+As part of the 256th IBCT, the unit deployed twice to Iraq, in 2004-5 and again in 2010.